wanLo/hifiberry-buttons/README.md

 Some additional python packages are needed for the script to run.
 Namely:
 - [gpiozero]()
 - [websockets]()

 While you can't install them directly, they can be downloaded with curl from [pypi](https://pypi.org/) and than installed locally with pip.

 The python script can be started on boot with a simple systemd service.
 This repo includes an example (`buttons.service`) that can be placed in `/usr/lib/systemd/system/` and than be activated and enabled.

 Note that HiFiberryOS [uses Buildroot](https://github.com/hifiberry/hifiberry-os#adding-packages), so installation is not persistant and must be performed after each system upgrade.
-Or you could setup your own Buildroot build that includes `hifiberry-buttons`.
+Or you could setup your own Buildroot build that includes a button control script.